backand/docs/docs/getting_started/objects.md

 ### Pre-defined Filter

 The pre-defined filter can be used to add additional restrictions to the data loaded, such as only loading data associated with the current username.

-There are 2 place holders (tokens) that you can use: username - {{sys::username}} and user role - {{sys::role}}.
+There are 2 placeholders (tokens) that you can use: username - {{sys::username}} and user role - {{sys::role}}.

-In order to make sure items will be only shows for the current user logged in, use the following SQL syntax:
+For example, the following SQL filter restricts the display of items to only show those items whose corresponding user is the user that is currently logged-in:

 ```SQL
 items.user in (select id from users where email = '{{sys::username}}')
 ```

-To add an option that Admin will see all the data use the user role place holder (token):
+Then, we can add an option so that an Admin user can see all of the items added by other application users, in addition to showing the items created by the user currently logged-in:

 ```SQL
 'Admin' = '{{sys::role}}' or (items.user in (select id from users where email = '{{sys::username}}'))